tomotto/RSE-box/README.md

 Copyright (C) 2017-18 Thomas Otto, University of St Andrews See rseBox_license for details.

-To circulate new research and updates regarding the RSE-box, please subscribe to our mailing list by sending an email to mailto:selby-sympa@st-andrews.ac.uk?subject=subscribe%20rse-box
+To circulate new research and updates regarding the RSE-box, please subscribe to our mailing list by sending an email to selby-sympa@st-andrews.ac.uk with the subject: subscribe rse-box